wangxx1412/yumeek/planning/story-and scenario.md

 4. As a user, I want to be able to add the recipes in my list to my week meal plan, and see my plan in a dashboard.

-- When a open the dashboard, I want see my plan for each day with an "Edit" button that I can click to add or remove recipes for the day.
-I also want to see the nutrients info of my day and week plan to help me make the decision.
+- When I open the dashboard, I want see my plan for each day with an "Edit" button.
+When click to add recipe for a day, I want to see a pop-up window with all recipes I saved.
+By clicking on one of them I add the recipe to selected day.
+After recipe appeared on this day, I can “Remove” it or see “Details”.
+“Details” will redirect me to Recipe Details page.
+I also want to see the nutrients info of my day and week plan to help me make the decision

 5. As a user, I want to be able to see some detail nutrients info because I want to know the nutrition of my day.